Multiplicity of nontrivial zeros of primitive L-functions via higher-level correlations: Introduction

 where the results for $(n,m)=(3,2), (4,1)$ hold under the additional assumption that certain series of rational functions are summed correctly using Maple; see Section~\ref{sec:setup}. \end{theorem}

 As far as we know, the bounds in Theorem~\ref{main} are all new.
+Using a different method, it has been shown that at least $95.5\%$ of the nontrivial zeros of the zeta function are simple or double zeros \cite{ConreyGhoshGonek}.
+Our $(n,m) = (3,1)$ case improves on this result.
 The case $m=2$ is of special interest, since for this there are no previous effective bounds in the literature.
 For $(n,m)=(2,2)$ we show in Section~\ref{sec:nequals2} our method does not produce a positive lower bound, but as shown above for $(n,m) = (3,2)$ it does.
+Proving a positive proportion of zeros are simple in the case $(n,m)=(2,2)$ is a notoriously difficult problem \cite{Faveri}, and no positive lower bounds for $Z_2(T)/N(T)$ are known (in general), but there has been a great deal of interesting work on simple zeros for $GL_2$ $L$-functions (via $\Omega$-results, for instance) \cite{Booker1, Booker2, Booker3, CCM,CG, Micah, Sono}.

 Montgomery's approach to finding a good value for $c$ in \eqref{eq:pair} leads to an optimization problem that is similar to the one-dimensional version of the Cohn-Elkies bound \cite{MR1973059} for the sphere packing problem.
 Interestingly, however, the higher-order correlation approach in this paper is very different from the higher-order correlation approach for the sphere packing problem recently introduced in \cite{cohn2022}.